kbknapp/Clapp-py/README.md

 # Clapp-py

-A argparse like library for creating command line applications. `clapp` makes it easy to add command line switches and arguments, as well as create a robust menu system. `clapp` is designed as a learning platform, not to replace argparse.
+An argparse like library for creating command line applications. `clapp` makes it easy to add command line switches and arguments. `clapp` is designed as a learning platform, not to replace argparse.

 ## Use